metauni/metauni.github.io/slt/align.md

 ## Concepts as Components

-* **Components**: essential components of the arc scheme loosely correspond to irreducible components of the exceptional divisor of the resolution of singularities.
-We assume that these components can be distinguished in some form by spectroscopy, and that the components correlate with "concepts" in the following sense:
-*
-* **Concepts:** we run many experiments and track simultaneously the spectroscopy and performance of the network on many probes that test specific competencies from the training distribution, designed to test the presence of "concepts".
-We assume that there will be some correspondence between DOS divergences and the phase transitions in training.
+From SLT we know that singularities in the level sets of the loss function determine learning behaviour, and the local free energy of phases (hence the coarse grained Bayesian posterior, potentially also learning trajectories).
+Singularities are points, but they nonetheless have "subatomic" structure, which can be seen in various equivalent ways:

+- components of the exceptional divisor of a resolution of singularities
+- matrix factorisations
+- representations of vertex algebras (i.e. of CFTs)

+The relation among these three classes of objects is not bijective, and is mathematically complex (far from worked out, subject to various conjectures etc).
+But we understand enough to have a pretty good operational understanding of how trajectories governed by noise probe the jet scheme, how the geometry of the jet scheme relates to CFT, and how that relates to representations of the CFT (which in turn dominate the universal / scaling behaviour).
+Similarities to solid state physics suggest that the things we can measure are sufficiently closely related to the universal behaviour that experiments and devices might yield measurements that align with the theory (which in turn guides how the devices and experiments are build/designed).

+Where we step outside known mathematics is in the conjecture that the **concepts gained during training** are synonymous with these "subatomic particles" of the singularities encountered during training.
+This can be tested by using the spectroscope to determine signatures of the former, and matching the structure of phases and phase transitions for probes along various subdistributions for the overall model (i.e. probe for understanding of modular arithmetic on "the outside" while watching the spectroscope probing the "inside").

-A microscope probing a singularity, or a distribution of trajectories near that point in weight space, do not interact directly with the singularity but rather with a kind of "cloud" of nearby functions in function space.
+Remark: A microscope probing a singularity, or a distribution of trajectories near that point in weight space, do not interact directly with the singularity but rather with a kind of "cloud" of nearby functions in function space.
 This means that the precise divergence of the DOS that we observe can be thought of as being determined by "subatomic particles" inside the singularity.
 These are the irreducible components of the exceptional divisor of the resolution of the singularity, or matrix factorisations (or representations of the associated CFT, conjecturally).

-Components are like the spectrum, if the phase transitions are gradual enough most of them won't change, and we can track the changes to particular components and match that up with the conceptual changes.
-This gives us a picture, over training, of the programs that are being formed.

-Resolution of singularities is impossible at scale, but probing the structure of the jet scheme (= low energy parts) should be possible.

 ## Programs as Constructions